Refinitiv/refinitiv-ui/documents/src/pages/elements/text-field.md

 ::

 `ef-text-field` is a form element for text.
-This basic text input enables the user to type a small amount of text and submit it into Workspace.
+This basic text input enables the user to type a small amount of text and submit it.

 ## Design Usage Rules